|

 Have A Plan In Place Before You Start

-The first and most important tip that I have is to have a good plan of action before you get started.
+The first and most important tip is to have a good plan of action before you start.
 I always like to start my embroidery with the following things:

-By having all of this planned out, you’ll save yourself from being indecisive and having to pause and problem solve mid stitch.
+Having all of this planned will save you from being indecisive and having to pause and problem-solve mid-stitch.
 Chances are, you’ll be happier with the finished result of your artwork.
-AND you’ll also avoid a lot of mistakes, which can tack on even more time to fix!
+You’ll also avoid a lot of mistakes, which can take even more time to fix!

 Tack Up Your Thread

-You’d be surprised how much time you waste threading a needle only to use if for a couple of stitches.
-Instead of securing the thread and trashing the rest, consider having multiple embroidery needles available so you can pre-thread them and then tack up thread colors for later use.
+You’d be surprised how much time you waste threading a needle only to use it for a couple of stitches.
+Instead of securing the thread and trashing the rest, consider having multiple pre-threaded embroidery needles on hand and then tack up thread colors for later use.

-An easy way to do this is to use a needle minder, which is a magnetic tool that you can place needles on.
-When you’re finished with a color, place the threaded needle on the needle minder until you’re ready to use that color again.
+An easy way to do this is to use a needle minder, a magnetic tool you can place needles on.
+When you’re ready to move on to the next color, set the threaded needle on the needle minder until you’re ready to use that color again.
 Just be mindful that you keep the thread on the back away from where you’re stitching so it doesn’t get tangled!

 An alternative method for doing this is to pull the thread through to the front of the fabric away from where you’re working.
-You won’t be able to keep the needle threaded but it will save you from having to cut and start with a new piece of thread.
+You won’t be able to keep the needle threaded, but it will save you from cutting and starting with a new piece of thread.

 Stab vs Sewing Technique

-There are generally 2 methods for embroidering which are called stabbing and sewing.
+There are generally two methods for embroidering, which are called stabbing and sewing.

-There isn’t a right or wrong way, but there are some benefits to both techniques.
+There isn’t a right or wrong way, but both techniques have some unique benefits.

-Stabbing in embroidery is a method where you place the needle through the fabric and pull the thread all the way through to the back of the fabric.
-Then you place the needle up through the fabric and pull the needle and thread through.
+Stabbing is an embroidery method in which you place the needle through the fabric and pull the thread all the way through to the back of the fabric.
+Then, you place the needle up through the fabric and pull the needle and thread through.

-I personally embroider using the stabbing technique for most stitches because I find it allows me finer control of where I’m placing my needle.
+I embroider using the stabbing technique for most stitches because it allows me to have finer control over where my needle is placed.

 Sewing is a technique where the needle essentially grabs the fabric.
-This means the needle stays on the surface of the fabric, meaning you can work your stitches mostly from the front of the fabric.
+The needle stays on the fabric’s surface, meaning you can work your stitches mostly from the front of the fabric.

-The sewing technique can speed certain embroidery stitches up because you’re not having to move your hands from the front and back of your work.
+The sewing technique can speed up certain embroidery stitches because you do not have to move your hands from the front and back of your work.
 It’s not ideal for all kinds of stitches, but here are a few that it works well for:

 • chain stitch